usfomicshub/usfomicshub.github.io/wiki/markdowns/README_Hub_RRA_installs-JO.md

             source ~/.bashrc

-   *alternatively you can logout and login to RRA again and your new settings will take effect automatically*
+   *alternatively you can logout and login to RRA again and your new settings will take effect automatically.*